gboeing/ppd534/assignments/final-project/readme.md

 Create 3 or more maps, including at least 1 choropleth map and 1 point map.
 Optionally consider creating an interactive web map.

+Your group will present your project during the final week of class.

 Write a data narrative telling the story of your analysis in 3000+ words (not including tables, figures, captions, or references).
 Incorporate the visualizations and analytical results into your narrative.
 Organize it into five sections: 1, introduction (provide an overview of your entire project); 2, background (explain the context, prior work, and motivation leading to your research question).
 3, methods (explain your data and your analytical process).
 4, results (lay out your findings and visuals).
 5, discussion (circle back to your research question and what your analysis tells you about it; what is the big picture; how are these findings useful?).
 At the top of the first page, include your names, the date, your project title, and the word count (not including tables, figures, captions, or references).
 At the end of the paper, describe each group member's contribution to this final project (one sentence each).

 ## Submission